 Note: This blog post is from 2006.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.In my last post, I referred to CFUnited as being in DC.
+And I may revise the content as necessary.In my last post, I referred to CFUnited as being in DC.
 I said that simply because most people don't know what you mean if you say Bethesda, Maryland.
 I do, because I was born there, 6/4/62, at Suburban Hospital on Old Georgetown Road just down the street a couple miles. :-)

 That reminiscing got me thinking some thoughts that others might enjoy on the eve of CFUnited.

 First, I'll say that I used to buy burgers at the "Gino's" that was near the spot where the conference hotel now stands.
 Here's a trivia question for my fellow long-time DC folks: do you know where Gino's (a burger chain now long gone) got it's name?
 I'm told it was Gino Marchetti from the Baltimore Colts.
 Wikipedia backs me up. :-)